AleoNet/snarkOS/network/documentation/concepts/network_server.md

 followed by attempts to establish a connection with each newly discovered peer.

-Upon success, snarkOS will store the new peer address to allow it to connect directly with this peer in the future, without needing to use peer discovery nodes to startup in the future.
+Upon success, snarkOS will store the new peer address to allow it to connect directly with this peer in the future, without needing to use beacons to startup in the future.

 ## Connecting to Peers